swaptacular/swpt_accounts/protocol.rst

   the creditor, without the interest) on newly created accounts MUST be zero.

-.. [#for-deletion] When the new account has its "scheduled for deletion" flag set, server implementations MUST NOT reject to create the account for this reason alone.
+.. [#for-deletion] Even when the account that needs to be created has its "scheduled for deletion" flag set, server implementations MUST NOT reject to create the account for this reason alone.

 .. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same